Euro 2020: Who has reached the knockout stage and who needs what to qualify?

 GERMANY: Written off by many before their meeting with Portugal, and perhaps more so when they fell 1-0 down, Germany fought back to win 4-2 in Munich and bounce back from their opening defeat by France in emphatic style.

-Avoid defeat against Hungary and they're almost certainly through.
-Win, and they definitely are.
+Avoid defeat against Hungary and they're through, although in what position remains to be seen.

 PORTUGAL: A very late show in Budapest saw Fernando Santos' side win 3-0 against Hungary and set themselves up perfectly.
 Things were even more perfect after 15 minutes in Munich when they led Germany.

-But a 4-2 defeat has left them needing at least point from their final game against world champions France to stand any chance of reaching the last 16.
+But a 4-2 defeat has left them needing at least point from their final game against world champions France to guarantee reaching the last 16.
+They can still progress with defeat - as long as it is not by a three-goal margin - as their goal difference is better than at least two other third-placed teams.
+But if they lose and Hungary shock Germany, the Portuguese will finish bottom and be out.